6c65726f79/Transmissionic/README.md

 ### Web UI

-Settings are stored client-side, but you can overwrite the default settings by creating a file named `default.json` in the root folder of the Web UI.
+The settings are stored on the client side, but you can overwrite the default settings by creating a file named `default.json` in the root folder of the Web UI.

 The file can contain the following key/value pairs :